The Ultimate In Birding Tours

 Birdquest has operated Indonesia birding tours, including Sumatra birding tours, since 1984.

 Enggano Island Extension Option: The travel situation with Enggano Island (which has five widely recognized endemic bird species: Enggano Cuckoo-Dove, Enggano Imperial Pigeon, Enggano Scops Owl, Enggano Thrush and Enggano Hill Myna) is rather unpredictable.
 Nowadays, there is a small airport on the island, but flights only operate two or three times a week and are not only weather dependent as they are by small plane but the schedule keeps changing.
-There are also overnight ferries once or twice a week (and using them involves sleeping on deck on a camping mat), but again the schedules can change.
+There are also overnight ferries once or twice a week (and using them involves sleeping on deck on a camping mattress), but again the schedules can change.
 Providing there are enough participants interested in visiting Enggano we will operate an extension there, after the main tour ends.
 The cost will depend on the number of participants, the transport involved and the necessary duration of the extension.
 Owing to the infrequency of the flights and ferries and the real possibility of schedule changes or weather delays, you need to be relaxed and flexible about this special extension.
 If you would like to participate in an Enggano extension, please inform us at the time of booking.

 Important: The main tour itinerary given is the one we would hope to operate, but as ferries or flights on a number of legs are not daily, and as schedules in Sumatra can change, it is likely that the actual itinerary will be different from that described here.
 Comprehensive Sumatra tours are most definitely logistically challenging.
 Participants must be flexible and be ready for changes.
 We have enough time built into the itinerary to be sure of getting everywhere, but the amount of time at any given location may vary.